Bin collections are moving back to a 3-weekly green bin collection, and a 2 weekly recycling collection:

 - DO compost your garden waste at home or take it to a recycling and civic amenity site.

 - DO use our chargeable special uplift service for items not suitable for your wheelie bin.
-Restrictions apply so contact 01546 605514 for advice.
+Restrictions apply so please fill in our online request form or contact 01546 605514 for advice.

 - DON'T place hot ashes in your bin.